 - Approves dissertation proposals and preliminary exam proposals

-- Nominates candidates for graduate fellowships (Graduate Fellowship Subcommittee)
+- Nominates candidates for graduate fellowships (TA and Fellowship Subcommittee) *

-- Reviews and approves recommendations for changes in curriculum
+- Reviews and approves recommendations for changes in policies

 Associate Chair for Graduate Studies